3 Days Touring Tokyo

 Scenic view of Shinjuku Gyoen National Garden in Tokyo

-Spanning 144 acres, you likely won’t make it through every inch of this spacious oasis in the heart of one of Tokyo's busiest districts, but no matter where you turn you’re sure to discover vast lawns, ponds, and wooded areas offer a peaceful retreat from the city's hustle and bustle.
-Keep an eye out for interesting viewpoints like the pagoda overlooking the pond as pictured to the right, as the garden also houses structures like a large, modern greenhouse tending to a variety of tropical and subtropical plants and tea houses providing visitors with a rich cultural experience.
-As we unfortunately discovered on our first attempt at entering the garden, the entire property is closed off every Monday.
-When you do get to visit you’ll need to pay an entrance fee of ¥500—that is, unless you happen to stop by during an environmental holiday when admission is waived like during Environment Day on June 2nd, 2024!
+Spanning 144 acres, you likely won’t make it through every inch of this spacious oasis in the heart of one of Tokyo's busiest districts, but no matter where you turn, you’re sure to discover vast lawns, ponds, and wooded areas offering a peaceful retreat from the city's hustle and bustle.
+Keep an eye out for interesting viewpoints like the pagoda overlooking the pond pictured below, as the garden also houses structures like a large, modern greenhouse tending to a variety of tropical and subtropical plants and tea houses providing visitors with a rich cultural experience.

 Traditional pavilion in Shinjuku Gyoen National Garden